openebs-archive/openebs-docs/docs/installation.md

 In the **custom installation mode**, you can achieve the following advanced configurations

-- Choose a set of nodes for OpenEBS control plane pods
+- Choose a set of nodes for OpenEBS control plane pods.
-- Choose a set of nodes for OpenEBS storage pool
+- Choose a set of nodes for OpenEBS storage pool.
-- You can customise the disk filters that need to be excluded from being used
+- You can customise the disk filters that need to be excluded from being used.

 Follow the below instructions to do any of the above configurations and then install OpenEBS through helm and values.yaml